carterwsmith/al-folio/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: This is what I do in my free time.
-Make of that what you will. (more coming when I get around to it)
+Make of that what you will.
+(Page is incomplete.
+See all my work on <a href="https://github.com/carterwsmith">GitHub</a>)
 nav: true
 display_categories: [code]
 horizontal: false